Understanding Trade Credit for Small Businesses

 Extending Trade Credit

+There are plenty of ways that offering trade credit to businesses benefits established suppliers.
 Customers who do not have to pay the full price of goods or services up front may be less cost-averse.
-This can lead to more lucrative sales, and might help suppliers increase their profit margins.
+This can lead to more lucrative sales and might help suppliers increase their profit margins.

 Business credit bureaus like Dun & Bradstreet can run a business credit check to help you gain an accurate picture of the creditworthiness of a potential borrower.
-If a business hasn’t yet established business credit scores and ratings, consumer credit bureaus may be able to provide insights into the owner’s financial history.
+Credit reports also offer a maximum credit recommendation that suggest an appropriate limit.
+Not many companies offer open credit terms to new customers, and setting credit limits is an important part of credit risk management.
+If a business is too new and hasn’t yet established any business credit scores and ratings, consumer credit bureaus may be able to provide insights into the owner’s financial history.

-While extending credit has much to recommend it, it is not without potential pitfalls: Businesses that offer trade credit run the risk that clients will fail to repay them.
-They then find themselves in the unfortunate position of having to pursue bad debts, which distracts from the business’s day-to-day operations.
+While buying and extending trade credit has much to recommend it, it is not without potential pitfalls: businesses that offer trade credit run the risk that customers will fail to repay them on time and in terms.
+They then find themselves in the unfortunate position of having to collect the debts, which impacts monthly cash flow.
 A supplier may be able to purchase trade credit insurance to guard against some of this risk.
 Just as customers shouldn’t overestimate their ability to pay, it’s important for lenders to keep their potential losses manageable.

 Trade credit has helped many companies increase their purchasing power and develop new relationships.
 As with all important business decisions, consider consulting with a financial expert or attorney before opening or offering a trade credit account.